Prince Harry alleges William physically attacked him, according to new book seen by The Guardian – KION546

 The confrontation escalated until William “grabbed me by the collar, ripping my necklace, and … knocked me to the floor’,” The Guardian reported.

 CNN has requested an advance copy of the book from publisher Penguin Random House, but has not received a response.
-CNN has also reached out to Prince William’s press team at Kensington House for comment.
+Kensington Palace, Buckingham Palace and a spokesperson for the Sussexes declined CNN’s request for comment on the alleged altercation.

 The Guardian article focuses on the alleged physical altercation between the brothers but describes the entirety of the book as a “remarkable volume.”